 Not to worry, I'm not mourning over anything or anyone (aside from Weekend's end, perhaps).
 My rather black look just made me think of this perfect, bitter, beautiful, sad song by Eels.
-Please listen to it, and excuse my lack of words, it Monday after all...
+Please listen to it, and excuse my lack of words, it is Monday after all...

 Blazer (Mango).
 T-shirt (Esprit).
 Jeans (Zara).
 Flats (Tory Burch).Clutch (Marni).
 Sunglasses (The Row).
 Earrings (Forever 21 and Zara).